nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Filter some employees using the `find Marketing` command.
 Some employees in the list.

-   2. Try the test cases in the previous section (Adding leave while all employees are being shown)
+   2. Try the test cases in the previous section (Sorting the list of employees while all employees are being shown)
       Expected: Same as the previous section